JordenSky Logo

 Your inflows include customer payments, investment capital, loan disbursements, tax refunds, and any other source of incoming cash.
 Outflows cover salaries, rent, vendor payments, loan EMIs, taxes, and discretionary spending like marketing or travel.

-Tools like Xero, Zoho Books, or even a well-maintained spreadsheet can handle this.
-Xero cash flow management features, for instance, let you connect bank feeds directly so transactions are categorized in near real-time.
+Tools like Tally, Zoho Books, or even a well-maintained spreadsheet can handle this.
+Zoho cash flow management features, for instance, let you connect bank feeds directly so transactions are categorized in near real-time.
 The point is not which tool you use.
 The point is that you use one consistently.

 Cash Flow Forecasting